EU says Britain had chance to join ventilator procurement scheme

 “Member states and the UK had the opportunity to signal their interest to participate in any joint procurement” at the meetings and via an EU communication system, he said.

-The EU is analyzing offers received on Thursday on the procurement for ventilators, the EU spokesman said.
+The EU is analysing offers received on Thursday on the procurement for ventilators, the EU spokesman said.